Kagami-Mikage/Homework/COP4703/Homework 4 Teams/README.md

 # Background
 <p align="justify">In this group project each member of the team will play a different, but interconnected, role.
 The seven
-roles are as follows: <b>Database Administrator, Database Developer, Database Tester, Database Analyst, Database Engineer, Database Architect, Database Modeler.</b> It is the responsibility of the team to assign one role to each member of the team.</p>
+roles are as follows: <b>Database Administrator, Database Developer, Database Tester, Database Analyst, Database Engineer, Database Architect, and Database Modeler.</b> It is the responsibility of the team to assign one role to each member of the team.</p>

 <p align="justify">Your team has been assigned a scenario.
 The scenario description that you have been given does not contain enough information for your team to complete this task.
 This means that the team is going to have to be responsible for filling in the gaps.
-The team will perform the follow steps:</p>
+The team will perform the following steps:</p>

 <ol type="1">
     <li>
         <p><b>The Database Administrator</b> will be responsible for describing the database that the team decided to create.
-This will include listing out the tables that were created, the rows and columns that the tables contain, any indexes that the team decided to create to speed things up and any views that were created.
+This will include listing out the tables that were created, the rows and columns that the tables contain, any indexes that the team decided to create to speed things up, and any views that were created.
         </p>
     </li>
     <li>